abdullahibneat/jekyll-portfolio/_posts/2017-09-17-safari-animals-ar.md

 I used 3DS Max to create the models.
 I decided to make them of a low poly count as the target device are smartphones which may not able to render high poly models in real-time.
 This also meant I could have followed the low poly style throughout the project.
 The main modifiers I used were the Symmetry modifier and the Noise modifier.
 I also made sure to clear all Smoothing Groups to enhance the low poly effect.

 For animation purposes, I had to rig the animals.
 Therefore I turned a Biped system into a Quadruped, and set the bones to the correct size and position for each animal.
 I then applied a Skin modifier to the animals so that I could link the Bones to the model.
-Finally, I set the Weight of each Bone so that each Bone has an effect on a certain part of the model (i.e. foot bone only affects the foot of the animal and not the head).
+Finally, I set the Weight of each Bone so that each Bone influences a certain part of the model (i.e. foot bone only affects the foot of the animal and not the head).

 Lastly, I created a walk cycle for each animal.
 I found out the Copy/Paste rollout in the Motion panel to be a fast way of creating animations.
 I therefore used Google to find sketches of walk cycles for each animal I modelled and imported them into my scene as a reference.
 The next step was to set and copy two poses: the Pass pose and the Contact pose.
 Using the timeline, and setting Auto Key on, I pasted the poses in order and the 3DS Max did the work of filling out the frames in between the two poses (tweening).